-- Add seasonings and breadcrumbs.
-Pour in the breadcrumbs, garlic powder, onion powder, salt, and pepper.
+- Prepare the meatball mixture.
+Whisk a few large eggs in a mixing bowl, then add the ground beef.
+Pour in the breadcrumbs, garlic powder, onion powder, Kosher salt, and black pepper.
 Use your hands to thoroughly combine, trying hard not to overwork the meat.
 As soon as it’s fully combined, stop.

 - Portion the meatballs.
 Use a standard 2 tablespoon cookie scoop to portion out equal size meatballs onto a rimmed baking sheet.
 Once all formed, use your hands to gently roll them into uniform balls.